TrickLogo

 proceed to Install Trick section of the install guide

-1. Install the latest Xcode.
-I recommend installing Xcode through the App Store.
+1. Install the latest Xcode. we recommend installing Xcode through the App Store.

 2. Download and install Xcode Command Line Tools for macOS.
 The following command in the terminal should do the job: